Coarsening polyhedral complexes: Polyhedral complexes in oriented matroids

 \section{Polyhedral complexes in oriented matroids}

 In this section, we extend our results to the context of oriented matroids.
 We base our approach to oriented matroids on \cite[Chapter~4]{OrientedMatroids}.

 Let $\L\subseteq\set{+,-,0}^E$ be the set of covectors of an oriented matroid with no loops, over a finite ground set $E$.
 The symbol~$\L$ will also denote the corresponding (``big'') face lattice.
 A \newword{closed halfspace} in~$\L$ is a set $H^+_e$ consisting of all covectors in~$\L$ having component $+$ or $0$ in position $e$, or a set $H^-_e$ consisting of all covectors having component $-$ or $0$ in position $e$.
 (In \cite[Chapter~4.2]{OrientedMatroids}, a different notion of halfspaces appears, but translating between the two conventions is easy.)
 A \newword{hyperplane} in~$\L$ is a set $H_e=H_e^+\cap H_e^-$.
 A \newword{polyhedron} $P$ in~$\L$ is an intersection of closed halfspaces.
 The \newword{rank} of a polyhedron $P$ is the rank of the maximal covectors in $P$.
-An \newword{accessible face} of $P$ is a subset of $P$ of the form $P\cap H_e$ for any $e\in E$ with $P\subseteq H^+_e$ or $P\subseteq H^-_e$.
-A \newword{face} of $P$ is any intersection of accessible faces, including the empty intersection, which is interpreted as $P$.
+An \newword{exposed face} of $P$ is a subset of $P$ of the form $P\cap H_e$ for any $e\in E$ with $P\subseteq H^+_e$ or $P\subseteq H^-_e$.
+A \newword{face} of $P$ is any intersection of exposed faces, including the empty intersection, which is interpreted as $P$.
+A set $U$ of covectors is \newword{closed} if it is an order ideal in $\L$.
+The \newword{boundary} of a closed set~$U$ of covectors is the set of covectors~$X$ in~$U$ such that the principal order filter of~$\L$ generated by~$X$ is not contained in~$U$.
+The \newword{interior} of~$U$ is~$U$ minus the boundary of~$U$.
+A set of covectors is \newword{connected} if it induces a connected subgraph of the Hasse diagram of~$\L$.

 The definition of a \newword{polyhedral complex} in~$\L$ and terminology for complexes is copied verbatim from Section~\ref{intro}, with $\reals^n$ replaced by~$\L$.
-A set of covectors is \newword{connected} if it induces a connected subgraph of the Hasse diagram of~$\L$.